angel-dart/gitbook/Requests-&-Responses.md

 ```

 ## Queries, Files and Bodies
 `req.query` and `req.body` are Maps, and are available on each request. `req.files` is a List of files uploaded to the server.
+Angel automatically parses `multipart/form-data`, `application/json`, and `application/x-www-form-urlencoded` bodies.

 For more information, see the API docs: